-PUBLIC GOVERNMENTAL ENTITIES: Cities of Portland, South Portland and Westbrook; Towns of Boothbay, Casco, Cumberland, Cutler, Denmark, Frye Island, Gorham, Gray, Hope, Kennebunk, Limerick, Lincolnville, Litchfield, Livermore Falls, Lovell, Pittsfield, Poland, Pownal, Richmond, Southport, Standish, Steuben, Thorndike, Waterboro, Westport Island and Windham; County of Cumberland; County of Somerset; Greater Portland Public Development Commission; Maine Region Ten Technical High School; Passamaquoddy Indian Tribe at Indian Township; Westbrook School Department.
+PUBLIC GOVERNMENTAL ENTITIES: Cities of Portland, South Portland and Westbrook; Towns of Boothbay, Casco, Cumberland, Cushing, Cutler, Denmark, Edgecomb, Frye Island, Gorham, Gray, Hope, Islesboro, Kennebunk, Limerick, Lincolnville, Litchfield, Livermore Falls, Lovell, Naples, Ogunquit, Pittsfield, Poland, Pownal, Richmond, Southport, Standish, Steuben, Thorndike, Waterboro, West Bath and Westport Island; County of Cumberland; County of Somerset; Greater Portland Public Development Commission; Maine Region Ten Technical High School; Passamaquoddy Indian Tribe at Indian Township.

 QUASI-GOVERNMENTAL ENTITIES: ecomaine; Berwick Sewer District; Maine Turnpike Authority; Mid-Maine Waste Action Corporation; York County Community Action Corporation; York Housing Authority.